 1. You don’t talk as often

 In college, not talking to your friends is easy to blame on busy school and work schedules, especially if you and your friend go to school in different cities.
 Marie and I used to randomly start conversations with capital letters about anything that excited us: boys, girls, gossip, Grey’s Anatomy.
-We went from talking almost every day to talking a couple times a week.
+We went from talking almost every day to talking a couple times a week, this is a big deal.
 That then turned into once every couple of weeks to once in a while.
 The other day, we spoke for the first time since August, and it was to argue about whose fault it was that we were no longer friends.

 2. You take long to answer or don’t answer at all

 Marie wasn’t a very good texter.
 I know that sounds like a BS excuse, and I kind of think it was, but that was her reason for never getting back to me.
 She would rarely end conversations like a normal person.
 No “I’ll talk to you later,” or “Goodnight.”
 She would just stop texting me.
 People who really want to talk to you maximize all their efforts.
 I even keep my read receipts on, so I’m pushed to text people as soon as I open the message.
 But with Marie, I found myself putting off answering her messages.
 If you find yourself doing this, you may need to rethink your friendship and how much that person really means to you.